 If you head to your left from the main reception, you pass through to the Tempus Restaurant and Bar, which occupies the western part of the frontage when seen from George Street.
 At the front is the attractive Tempus Bar, with its own entrance from George Street.
 To its rear is the Tempus Restaurant, offering enjoyable and good value brasserie style dining.
 You can read our dining review for The Principal Edinburgh George Street here.

 It comes as a considerable surprise to find that The Principal Edinburgh George Street has 249 guest rooms.
 The rooms are in different parts of the hotel, of different vintages, come in different sizes, and have a range of outlooks.
 All are equipped to the four star standard you would expect, and two other things common to all are the very high quality of the fixtures and fittings, which give many rooms a slight "boutique" feel, and the outstanding quality of the housekeeping.
 Rooms come as suites; junior suites; premium deluxe rooms; executive rooms; and standard rooms.
 Rating and price depend on a combination of size and view and there really is something here to suit just about every taste.

 With the exception of the single step from the street, which cannot be changed because of the building's listed status, accessibility is good.
 Changes in level within the public areas are overcome using lifts, and all accommodation floors have lift access.
 There are also four accessible guest rooms.

-We hoped for a lot from our visit to The George Hotel, and found our hopes were surpassed.
+We hoped for a lot from our visit to The George Hotel, as it was at the time of our last visit, and found our hopes were surpassed.
 There is something deliciously decadent about living, however temporarily, somewhere that offers elegance, character and history: and here it is possible to do so in a large city centre hotel offering all the facilities you would expect.
 Add in friendly and professional staff and excellent food, and the package amounts to a fairly compelling set of reasons to stay.